rsmitawa/Customer-Segmentation/.ipynb_checkpoints/README-checkpoint.md

 ---

-# Bank Customer Segmentation Project
+# Segmenting Bank Customers by Spending Patterns and Interaction History

 ## Overview
 This project segments bank customers based on their spending patterns and interaction history.
-Using machine learning techniques, specifically Hierarchical Clustering Analysis (HCA) and K-Means Clustering, we identify distinct customer segments to help the bank better understand and serve its customer base.
+By leveraging machine learning techniques, specifically Hierarchical Clustering Analysis (HCA) and K-Means Clustering, we identify distinct customer segments to provide the bank with deeper insights into their customer base, enabling more targeted marketing and improved service delivery.

 ## Table of Contents
 1. [Skills Utilized](#skills-utilized)